-- Project Boxes MUST be labelled with
+- Project Boxes MUST be labeled with

-- The Current Term
+- The current semester

-Taking tools out of the Maker Hub
+Taking Tools out of the Maker Hub

 - Visitor projects, completed or incomplete, that use only free consumables (wood, 3d prints, laser cut materials, etc) may be taken out of the Maker Hub without permission.

-- Visitor projects, completed or incomplete, that use non-free consumables (eg raspberry pis, arduinos, motors, sensors, legos, etc) may NOT be taken out of the Maker Hub until costs for those materials have been recovered.
+- Visitor projects, completed or incomplete, that use non-free consumables (eg Raspberry Pis, Arduinos, motors, sensors, legos, etc) may NOT be taken out of the Maker Hub until costs for those materials have been recovered.
 This is usually accomplished by ordering replacement supplies and having them shipped to the Maker Hub.
 Visitors are free to store these items in their project boxes.

-Organizing your own event in the Maker Hub
+Organizing your own Event in the Maker Hub

 We encourage staff, volunteers, and even our visitors to create their own events to share their skills, form project groups to tackle design challenges, or create mini-communities of interest.